 Students have so many responsibilities to juggle every week.
 When you’re not in class or hanging out with friends, you have to find time to study, potentially work a part-time job, and build up your résumé with extracurriculars or internships.
 If you’re that busy, how can you think of anything else?
 How about having a daily (or monthly) dose of joy delivered to your front door?
 Check out some of the best subscription boxes for students.
 They’ll take away some of your stress and give you something to look forward to when the semester gets challenging.

-Gaining the freshman 15 in college is a stereotype about students gaining weight at the campus cafeteria because after you swipe in, it’s typically all you can eat—so it may have you thinking twice about what you’re eating.
-Love With Food delivers healthy snacks with benefits like all-natural ingredients and no artificial flavorings.
-Plus, every purchase donates two meals to kids in need in your local area.
+The freshman 15 is a stereotype about new college students gaining weight at the campus cafeteria because after you swipe in, it’s typically all you can eat—so it may have you thinking twice about what you’re eating.
+DeliciousDoor delivers healthy plant-based snacks that are high in protein and fiber, with no more than five grams of added sugar and no artificial sweeteners or dyes.
+They also offer free shipping and send you full-sized products, not sample sizes.

 2. Blue Apron

 The average person requires 37 minutes a day to prepare food, eat it, and clean up across three meals.
 Add to that being a student and you quickly run out of time to eat healthily.
 Plus, students who are vegan or vegetarian may have trouble meeting their daily protein requirement if they’re only eating salads from the school cafeteria.
 Blue Apron solves that problem by delivering pre-prepped meals that take only minutes to cook.
 Each delivery saves time and provides nutrition that students lack in the cafeteria or fast food, making it one of the best subscription boxes for students, especially college students.